Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

-In other words, we can not define Kuranishi structure of our compactification if we use ${\mathcal M}(L_{12};\vec a_{12};E)$ in place of ${\mathcal M}'(L_{12};\vec a_{12};E)$ in (\ref{eq518}). \end{exm} \begin{rem} This problem already appeared in \cite{fooo:inv}.
-(See the proof of \cite[Lemma 6.62]{fooo:inv}.)
-In \cite{fooo:inv} the problem is slightly less serious since there we need to show two well-defined numbers to coincide.
+In \cite{fooo:inv}, the problem is slightly less serious since there we need to show two well-defined numbers to coincide.
 So we can use the fact that the problem occurs only in codimension $\ge 2$ strata and use dimension counting argument.
 Here we need to work out the chain level argument.
-So we describe the different compactification ${\mathcal M}'(L_{12};\vec a;E)$ in detail in this section. \end{rem} \begin{rem} We remark that the problem of different reparametrizations applied to the first and the second factors in the bubble, which we described in Example \ref{exa102}, does {\it not} occur for the disc bubble but occurs only for the sphere bubble.
-Let us elaborate this point below.
+So we describe the different compactification ${\mathcal M}'(L_{12};\vec a;E)$ in detail in this section. \end{rem} \begin{rem} We remark that the problem of different reparametrizations applied to the first and the second factors in the bubble, which we described in Example~\ref{exa102}, does {\it not} occur for the disk bubble but occurs only for the sphere bubble.
+Let us elaborate on this point below.

-Let us consider the same $\xi$ as Example \ref{exa102}.
-We replace $\eta$ as in (\ref{form101}) by
+Let us consider the same $\xi$ as Example~\ref{exa102}.
+We replace $\eta$ as in \eqref{form101} by